What we are doing to keep you safe during your visit

 We take referrals from GPs and hospital doctors from across the UK - from Aberdeen to Truro.
 If you feel our specialist services could help you, the first thing to do is speak to your current doctor and try to request a referral through to a relevant consultant at one of our hospitals.

 If you are a healthcare professional, find out more about making a referral.

 Our highly-trained staff will do everything they can to make your stay as comfortable as possible.
-As well as offering you expert clinical care, we'll also do our best to answer any questions you may have and help you to feel relaxed.
+As well as offering you expert clinical care, we will also do our best to answer any questions you may have and help you to feel relaxed.

 "Staff cared for patients with compassion.
 Feedback from patients confirmed that staff treated them well and with kindness."